The Beginner’s Guide to Savings {Week 4}: Save on the Necessary Things

 If you are already saving money with coupons, great!
 Look for ways to stretch those savings even more, perhaps by committing to a few meatless meals a week or by getting more proficient at “shopping” and cooking from your own stockpile.
 If you are not using coupons but want to learn, then I suggest putting this Savings series on hold and starting the LWSL Beginner’s Guide to Coupons.
 It will teach you everything you need to know!

 If you are not using coupons and don’t want to, there are still a lot of ways to reduce that grocery bill by planning your meals & shopping list around what’s on sale, and stocking up when you find things at a great price.
-E-Mealz is a great resource if you are short on time–for a small fee ($1.25 a week) they provide a weekly menu with recipes based on YOUR store’s sale ad.
+E-Meals is a great resource if you are short on time–for a small fee ($1.25 a week) they provide a weekly menu with recipes based on YOUR store’s sale ad.
 They even give you a shopping list!
-Before I became adept at cooking from my stockpile (and let’s face it, that takes time!), I found E-Mealz to be an awesome resource.
-But that is just one option.

 Simple Ways to Save on Air Conditioning Costs